 We ran a variety trial of six Red Russian-type kales back in 2012, and Russian Hunger Gap was the standout.
 Large, vigorous leaves with red veins, lacking the common purple splotches that other Red Russian kales develop under stress.
 It weathers the winter months like a champ and produces abundant volumes of raab during the “hunger gap” of Mar-May.
-Introduced to us by Adaptive Seeds and recommend by Carol Deppe in her book, The Resilient Gardener.
+Introduced to us by Adaptive Seeds who found this variety at the Heritage Seed Library in England and recommend by Carol Deppe in her book, The Resilient Gardener.

 Days to Maturity: 25 to baby, 65 to full size